 We’ve all been in absolutely the wrong check-out line at the worst time, merged left when we should’ve merged right, lost our keys (again), or forgot to mail the rent check.
-We’ve all been humiliated, betrayed, dumbfounded, and overwhelmed.
+We’ve all been humiliated, betrayed, dumbfounded, and overwhelmed, bereft of patience.

 But have we all been patient, usually?

 Or do we usually do exactly what is going to escalate the discomfort, unease and restlessness – act aggressively, even a little, with words or actions.